 Volleyball Jump Serve:

 The volleyball server begins three steps behind the serving line.

 The volleyball server tosses ball in the air slightly in front of the of the body, takes three steps towards the ball, and jumps in the air.

 At the highest point of the jump, the volleyball server hits the back center of the ball with an open palm, using the entire body's momentum.

 Upon landing, the volleyball player should immediately take their place in the proper defensive position.

 The Myosource Kinetic Bands provide resistance to build speed and explosive power, while training volleyball players to improve their serves.
 The Myosource Lower Body Kinetic Bands fire the muscles in the legs, hips, and core, increasing a player's strength, endurance, balance, momentum, and body control.

 Toll-free: (877) 561-0873

 Our products are safe and effective when used correctly and as recommended.
-Neither Myosource Kinetic Bands or anyone associated with Myosource Kinetic Bands will be responsible for any injuries sustained while using our products.
+Myosource Kinetic Bands and anyone associated with Myosource Kinetic Bands will not be responsible for any injuries sustained while using our products.
 To ensure resistance training is right for you, we recommended consulting a physician or professional before starting any workout routine or weight loss program.
 Results may vary.